 By its very nature, the field of data science is one that teaches novel and cutting-edge ways to engage in the “continual sifting and winnowing by which alone the truth can be found.”

-To declare the data science major, student should set up an appointment with a data science major advisor prior to attaining senior standing (86 credits).
-There are no specific courses that must be completed before declaration.
+To declare the data science major, student should meet with a data science major advisor prior to attaining senior standing (86 credits).

 Please see the Data Science major page on the Department of Statistics website for information on how to declare the major and meet with advisors.